devnull-tools/rboss/README.md

 ### Configuring deploy folders

-Use "deploy_folder" component and the desired folder.
-If the folder starts with a "/" or doesn't start with "deploy", the entries in VFS will be added.
+Use `deploy_folder` component and the desired folder.
+If the folder starts with a `/` or doesn't start with `deploy`, the entries in VFS will be added.

     # Will be in $JBOSS_HOME/server/$PROFILE/deploy/application
     - deploy_folder: deploy/applications